egainit/F5EMEA/README.md

-# Deploying the BIG-IP VE in Azure - 3 NIC (Traditional Deployment)
+# Deploying the BIG-IP VE in Azure - 3 NIC (POC BUILD FOR A DEMO NOT SUPPORTED)

 ## Introduction